darking09/57_blocks_music/README.md

 1. Add the .env according to .env.example, you could change the values for your database or environment.

-2. To install the project from docker you must run the next command:<br/>
+2. To install the project from docker you must run the next command and it'll launch the serve on [http://localhost](http://localhost):<br/>
    `docker-compose up`

 3. After the Docker started, you should enter to docker shell environment with the next command:<br/>